 - Class C to Class B treatment plant.
 The plant is an additional treatment process for our trade waste stream to treat Class C water from Lagoon 4 to Class B for irrigation.

 - Two additional storage lagoons.
 Two additional storage of approximately 260 megalitres are being constructed and additional land for irrigation identified.

 Watch our Phase 2 video here.

-A $7.5 million recycled water pipeline planned for construction in Kyneton will be a major win for landholders and local businesses on the alignment, who will be able to access the recycled water for irrigation once complete.
+A $7.5 million recycled water pipeline has been constructed in Kyneton providing landholders and local businesses on the alignment an opportunity to access the recycled water for irrigation as the program develops.

 Kyneton Recycled Water Irrigation Scheme

 Find out about the final phase of the Kyneton Solutions Project.
 This $7.5m pipeline will deliver recycled water to local irrigation properties